MonashDataFluency/data-fluency-website/content/workshops/intro_to_hpc/_index.md

 #### Access to HPC system

-- You will be given the access to the HPC system on the day
+You will be given the access to the HPC system on the day

 #### Shared Notepad

-- An Etherpad notebook will allow you to make comments or add questions.
+An Etherpad notebook will allow you to make comments or add questions.
 [Access it here](https://biotraining.erc.monash.edu/etherpad/p/introtohpc)

 #### Syllabus

-- The course notes are here.
-[Introduction to the Unix Shell]( https://gintan.github.io/intro-to-hpc/ )
+The course notes are here.
+[Introduction to HPC]( https://gintan.github.io/intro-to-hpc/ )

 #### Keep In Touch